turtlelnc/Turtle.AI-coder/README.md

 Our software is partly in Chinese, foreigners please understand.

-We use various AI to produce, that is, AI does AI
+We use various AI to produce, that is, AI does AI.(Typically uses DeepSeek and Gemini)

 Our warehouse has multiple branches, divided into front-end, back-end (model), download application and some messy branches